History of the Monastery

-The original monastery was founded before 6C and houses the largest piece of the true cross in a silver reliquary which is in a chapel used for prayer, and so no photographs here.
-The most important part of the monastery is the church which started building in 1256 and has been changed several times over the years.
+The original monastery is very old and dates from before 6C.
+It houses the largest piece of the true cross in a silver reliquary which is in a chapel reserved for prayer.
+Photographs are forbidden!
+The Church, the most important part of the monastery, was started in 1256.
+Like many similar institutions, the buildings have of course been updated several times over the years.

 The Cloister in the Monastery of San Toribio is peaceful and pretty, with only the sound of the water.
 Beautiful hydrangeas, geraniums, and roses filled the space.

 On the hillside just outside the Monastery there are two hermitages.
 The lower one overlooks Potes to one side, and up into Fuente Dé on the other side.
 This is the Hermitage of San Miguel (St Michael).
 There is a second hermitage, on top of the hill overlooking the Monastery but we didn’t visit it.

 Béato of Liébana was a monk at the Monastery of San Toribio and there was an exhibition of his work in the Infantado Tower in Potes.
 His best-known work is a Commentary on the Book of Revelations by St John, written in 8C.
 There are apparently many copies of the work, illustrated, in libraries throughout Europe.
 The illustrations are breathtakingly beautiful!
-I want to see more of these illustrations and will hunt out similar volumes in the British Library and British Museum on my return to London.
+I want to see more of these illustrations and will hunt out similar volumes in the British Library and British Museum when I return to London.